JNOSQL/jnosql-book/en/part4/README.md

-#### Projetos do Artemis
+#### The Artemis project

-O Artemis é composto por três partes:
+Artemis has three parts:

-* **Artemis-core**: É o coração do artemis é onde fica as anotações, eventos básicos  a comunicação com o Diana.
+* **Artemis-core**: That is the Artemis engine where there are the events, annotations and the Diana integration.

-* **Artemis-validation**: É onde fica o suporte com o Bean validation, ele funciona como plugin ao artemis-core.
+* **Artemis-validation**: That is the Bean Validation integration as artemis-core plugin.

-* **Artemis-driver**: Assim como o Diana, existe uma grande importância em ter suporte a diversidade dentro do mundo dos bancos de dados não relacionais.
-A ideia do artemis-driver é criar extensões para que suporte a específico comportamentos de um banco e dados.
+* **Artemis-driver**: As Diana, there is a support to database diversity.
+This project has extensions to the each database type on database abstraction level.